 If there’s no will, community property given to a spouse can avoid probate if a spousal property petition is used.
 After the death of a spouse, a spousal property petition will transfer assets from the deceased spouse to the surviving spouse or domestic partner.

 While many of these situations seem complicated, an expert would know the ins-and-outs and how you can best avoid probate.
 By and large the first step is to make a will or put your house in trust.
-Here at Sundae, we care about helping you plan for the future and we can help you find a qualified professional that can help.
+Here at Sundae, we care about helping you plan for the future and can work with you to find a qualified professional.